-What causes black stains in the toilet bowl?
+What causes Black Residue in the Toilet Bowl?

-Have you ever opened the lid of your toilet and discovered what looks like black water or dark stains?
+Have you ever opened the lid of your toilet and discovered what looks like dark stains or black residue in the toilet bowl?
+It’s most likely if you have manganese in your well water that this issue results from.
 Sometimes you may notice these dark stains on your shower or dishwasher.
 The stains create an unpleasant image against the white porcelain backdrop.
 The stains are also a nuisance to remove, especially if they constantly occur.
-It’s most likely if you have well water that these issues result from manganese.

 The presence of manganese is not a serious concern, and black stains are very common in many households.
 However, if your water contains high mineral levels, it may affect your plumbing, laundry, appliances, and the overall quality of the water you use to drink and cook.
 With time, the mineral will form deposits in your plumbing that will continue to build up and restrict water flow in your household.